 This can help to increase efficiency and profitability.

-“You can't do a lot of the operational optimizations until you're in grow-up mode,” says Hayden Miyamoto, CEO and founder of Acquira.
+“You can't do a lot of the operational optimizations until you're in a grow-up mode,” says Hayden Miyamoto, CEO and founder of Acquira.

-As such, businesses in the grow-up phase generally fetch a higher value than those in the start-up phase.
+Businesses in the grow-up phase generally fetch a higher value than those in the start-up phase.

 “If they're already up and running and you're buying a management team and a CEO, it's 5X,” says Hayden.

-This can involve forming a strong management team, defining a vision, creating departmental missions and KPIs for each department.
+This can involve forming a strong management team, defining a vision, and creating departmental missions and KPIs for each department.